WiFi-6, also called 802.11ax, is the newest WiFi protocol introduced with new routers that have fast hardware.

 It has a 1.8GHz 64-bit quad-core processor with 2 co-processors and 1GB of RAM.

-The new WiFi 6 has many advantages over previous wireless protocols.
+The new 802.11ax WiFi-6 protocol has many advantages over previous wireless protocols.

-Depending on how busy a home or office you have it may not be necessary to upgrade yet unless better speed, security, and control is needed.
+Depending on how busy home or office you have, it may not be necessary to upgrade unless better speed, security, and control are needed.

 If you have a WiFi-5 (802.11ac) router waiting for the prices to drop may be a good idea.

 For those with the older WiFi-4 (802.11n), router upgrading to a new unit will see a big improvement.

 Have you upgraded to WiFi-6?
 Let us know your thoughts in the comments below.